 Maybe you’re already comfortable with talking about what turns you on – but the reality is that you’ve been making love for so long, sometimes it gets a little… predictable.

-It’s a bit like those comfy pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.
+It’s a bit like those yoga pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.

 So if you’re wondering how to keep it interesting in a marriage, to spice things up you could: